seifscape/gmu.foodfinder.me/README.md

 - Find a better way to handle the days that places are not open.
 Right now they may show up for exacty midnight on the days that they are really closed.
 - Off campus: "Where can i get pizza at this hour?
 NY Pizza Factory!"
 - Figure out how to deploy logo (svg version) without color for now
+- Re-install Favicons.
+Remember: There was some issue with pre-compiled (or not) assets when deploying to Heroku.
+Get to the bottom of this.